-We are comfortable doing Joomla sites if there is a specific requirement which it is the best suited for, if the project is already in Jooma, or if the customer is already familiar with Joomla.
-If none of those conditions exist, we find our selves steering clients towards other options.
+We are comfortable doing Joomla sites if there is a specific requirement which it is the best suited for if the project is already in Joomla, or if the customer is already familiar with Joomla.
+If none of those conditions exist, we find ourselves steering clients towards other options.

 The Drupal Website [www.drupal.org]

-Drupal is a content management system (CMS) + a platform which you can use to build powerful web solutions.
+Drupal is a content management system (CMS) is a platform which you can use to build powerful web solutions.

 The SilverStripe Website [http://www.silverstripe.org]